input-output-hk/mithril/docs/website/root/manual/operate/run-aggregator-node.md

 - Fetch and store signer registrations from the leader aggregator
 - Synchronize the certificate chain from the leader aggregator
-- Produce its own certificates using signatures collected via the DMQ protocol (once DMQ is stable and widely deployed)
+- Produce its own certificates using signatures collected via the DMQ protocol (once DMQ is stable and widely deployed).

 :::